 Hogtown Creek Headwaters Nature Park & Nature Center

-Hogtown Creek Headwaters NP nature trail From former pinelands and majestic upland mixed forest to shady fern-covered wetlands, this 82-acre park protects a variety of natural habitats.
+From former pinelands and majestic, upland mixed forest to shady fern-covered wetlands, this 82-acre park protects a variety of natural habitats.
 Water slowly seeps from these wetlands to form the beginnings of Hogtown Creek.
 The half-mile nature trail loop invites you to explore these woodlands at your own pace.
 For more exercise, check out the fitness loop.
 Kids will be entertained by the enchanting playground.
 Grills are available as families and friends will be dining alfresco at our covered picnic area.
-The park was purchased with funds from the Florida Communities Trust and with a generous donation from Home Depot.

 Group Visit Information

-For large groups of 30 or more, you must contact Beverly Perry at 352-393-8538 or perrybj@cityofgainesville.org to fill out a park request form.
+For large groups of 30 or more, contact Beverly Perry at 352-393-8538 or perrybj@gainesvillefl.gov to fill out a park request form.
 Please be advised that bounce houses are not allowed in nature parks.

 HCH-Nature-Center-Exhibit.jpg